Last Updated April 9, 2021

 Cloudflare is not required to retain and may delete, without notice to you, any of your videos in Cloudflare Stream following the expiration or termination of your Cloudflare Stream trial or subscription.

 Cloudflare Workers is a Service that permits developers to deploy and run encapsulated versions of their proprietary software source code (each a “Workers Script”) on Cloudflare’s edge servers.
-You may use Cloudflare Workers (whether in conjunction with Cloudflare Workers KV or not) to serve HTML content as well as non-HTML content (e.g., image files, audio files) other than video files.
+Cloudflare Pages is a JAMstack platform for frontend developers to collaborate and deploy websites.
+You may use Cloudflare Pages and Workers (whether in conjunction with a storage offering such as Cloudflare Workers KV and Durable Objects or not) to serve HTML content as well as non-HTML content (e.g., image files, audio files) other than video files.

-By adding a Workers Script to the Service, you are granting Cloudflare a limited, revocable, worldwide, non-exclusive, royalty-free, sub-licenseable right to use your Workers Script as is necessary to provide you the Service (“License”).
-You retain all copyright and any other proprietary rights that you may hold in the Workers Script(s) that you provide to Cloudflare.
+By adding a Workers Script to the Service or deploying a Cloudflare Pages project, you are granting Cloudflare a limited, revocable, worldwide, non-exclusive, royalty-free, sub-licenseable right to use your Workers Script and/or code and assets from your project as is necessary to provide you the Service (“License”).
+You retain all copyright and any other proprietary rights that you may hold in the Workers Script(s) and the code and the assets that you provide (or derived from such code and assets through the build process) to Cloudflare.

-Cloudflare may with or without notice to you and without liability of any kind, temporarily limit the number of requests your Workers Scripts can make if processing such requests would put an undue burden on the Cloudflare network, or otherwise threaten the integrity of Cloudflare’s networks.
+Cloudflare may with or without notice to you and without liability of any kind, temporarily limit the number of requests your Workers Scripts and Cloudflare Pages sites can make or receive if processing such requests would put an undue burden on the Cloudflare network, or otherwise threaten the integrity of Cloudflare’s networks.

-You acknowledge that you are solely responsible for your Workers Script(s), including (i) the Workers Script’s performance and functioning with the Service and any reference libraries that Cloudflare may provide from time to time; and (ii) maintaining licenses and adhering to the license terms of any third party software that may be incorporated into your Workers Script.
+You acknowledge that you are solely responsible for your Workers Script(s) and Cloudflare Pages projects, including (i) the Workers Scripts’ and Cloudflare Pages projects’ performance and functioning with the Services and any reference libraries that Cloudflare may provide from time to time; and (ii) maintaining licenses and adhering to the license terms of any third party software that may be incorporated into your Workers Scripts and Cloudflare Pages projects.

-As between you and Cloudflare, you will provide all support of any type requested by Cloudflare or your end users related to the Workers Script and be responsible for any warranty, liability or obligation to any end user or any third party that arises in connection with their use of your Workers Script.
+As between you and Cloudflare, you will provide all support of any type requested by Cloudflare or your end users related to the Workers Script and Cloudflare Pages sites, and be responsible for any warranty, liability or obligation to any end user or any third party that arises in connection with their use of your Workers Scripts and Cloudflare Pages sites.

-You represent and warrant that (i) you have and will retain all necessary rights to grant the License; (ii) your Workers Scripts are free from and do not disseminate any viruses, adware, spyware, worms, crypto-mining software or other malicious code; (iii) you will not use the Service to engage in any volumetric attacks or in any other activities to intentionally harm another party’s rights; and (iv) you will use the Service in accordance with the Cloudflare Workers developer documentation.
+You represent and warrant that (i) you have and will retain all necessary rights to grant the License; (ii) your Workers Scripts and Cloudflare Pages projects and sites are free from and do not disseminate any viruses, adware, spyware, worms, crypto-mining software or other malicious code; (iii) you will not use the Services to engage in any volumetric attacks or in any other activities to intentionally harm another party’s rights; and (iv) you will use the Services in accordance with the Cloudflare Workers and Cloudflare Pages developer documentation.

 You agree to indemnify and hold Cloudflare, and its officers, directors, employees, consultants, affiliates, subsidiaries and agents, harmless from any claim or demand, including reasonable attorneys’ fees, arising out of or related to your violation of any third-party right, including without limitation any intellectual property right, or your breach of any of the foregoing representations and warranties.

-You understand and agree that Cloudflare is constantly enhancing its Service and we may enhance our Service in a way that is competitive with your Workers Script or other products, services, or ideas that you have, regardless of whether you have shared them with us.
-Although Cloudflare affirms that you retain intellectual property rights in the source code to your Workers Script, you acknowledge that Cloudflare has the right to make, use, develop, acquire, license, market, promote or distribute products, software or technologies that perform the same or similar functions as, or otherwise compete with, any of your Workers Scripts as well as other products, software or technologies that you may develop, produce, market, or distribute now or in the future.
+You understand and agree that Cloudflare is constantly enhancing its Services and we may enhance our Services in a way that is competitive with your Workers Scripts, Cloudflare Pages projects/sites, or other products, services, or ideas that you have, regardless of whether you have shared them with us.
+Although Cloudflare affirms that you retain intellectual property rights in the source code to your Workers Scripts and Cloudflare Pages projects, you acknowledge that Cloudflare has the right to make, use, develop, acquire, license, market, promote, or distribute products, software, or technologies that perform the same or similar functions as, or otherwise compete with, any of your Workers Scripts and Cloudflare Pages projects/sites as well as other products, software, or technologies that you may develop, produce, market, or distribute now or in the future.

-The creation of Cloudflare Workers using subdomains that include deceptive or offensive terms or names of other businesses, organizations or individuals is prohibited.
-If Cloudflare determines that you are engaging in this activity it may suspend or terminate your account immediately.
-The use of the Service for phishing schemes is prohibited.
+The creation of Cloudflare Workers or Cloudflare Pages accounts/projects using subdomains that include deceptive or offensive terms or names of other businesses, organizations, or individuals is prohibited.
+If Cloudflare determines that you are engaging in this activity it may suspend or terminate your account and/or project(s) immediately.
+The use of the Services for phishing schemes is prohibited.

-Cloudflare may change Cloudflare Workers subdomain names for any or no reason.
-Cloudflare will attempt to provide you with at least one week prior notice for such change, unless the change is due to your violation of the terms governing your use of Cloudflare Workers.
+Cloudflare may change Cloudflare Workers/Pages subdomain names for any or no reason.
+Cloudflare will attempt to provide you with at least one week prior notice for such change, unless the change is due to your violation of the terms governing your use of Cloudflare Workers and Cloudflare Pages.

 1. Acknowledgement of Relevant Legal Requirements

-In connection with your obligation to comply with all laws and regulations applicable to your use of Cloudflare Services as set out in the General Terms, you acknowledge that the content of the data you identify using the CSAM Scanning Tool may be subject to specific legal requirements which may include, but are not limited to, laws requiring the reporting of any facts or circumstances from which you obtain actual knowledge of an apparent violation of child pornography laws to the National Center for Missing and Exploited Children (NCMEC) and/or a government agency in your jurisdiction.
+In connection with your obligation to comply with all laws and regulations applicable to your use of Cloudflare Services as set out in the General Terms, you acknowledge that the content of the data you identify using the CSAM Scanning Tool may be subject to specific legal requirements which may include, but are not limited to, laws requiring the reporting of any facts or circumstances from which you obtain actual knowledge of an apparent violation of laws relating to Child Sexual Abuse Material (CSAM) to the National Center for Missing and Exploited Children (NCMEC) and/or a government agency in your jurisdiction.
 Any information that Cloudflare provides to you regarding the use of the CSAM Scanning Tool is not intended as legal advice and is not a substitute for the advice of your own legal counsel.

 2. Purpose limitation, Your instructions to Audit and report to NCMEC